-Class will be synchronously delivered via Canvas/Zoom.
-Students will be provided with readings, opportunities to engage in online discussion, as well as weekly meetings via video conference.
+Class will be synchronously delivered in person.
+Students will be provided with readings, opportunities to engage in discussion, and practical exercises designed to introduce students to the academic profession and scholarly inquiry.
 It is recommended that students spend 8-10 hours per week engaging with course content at a minimum.
 See later sections on attendance and evaluation for more detail.